david-cattermole/mayaMatchMoveSolver/BUILD_MACOS.md

 # Building on MacOS

+*NOTE:* Building for MacOS is no longer supported after v0.3.15 on Maya 2019 with MacOS El Capitan 10.11.
+These build instructions are provided for historical reasons only and are not up to date (as of Maya 2020).

 We can build `mmSolver` on MacOS.
 We have provided a Bash build script and CMake script which are configurable and readable for developers.